Revisiting Weighted Aggregation in Federated Learning with Neural Networks: Related Works

 \section{Related Works}

 \textbf{Model aggregation in FL. } There are previous works that try to learn the aggregation weights on given datasets by gradient descent. \textsc{Auto-FedAvg} \citep{xia2021auto} learns aggregation weights on different institutional medical data to realize personalized medicine, while \textsc{L2C} matches similar peers in decentralized FL \citep{li2022learning} by learning aggregation weights on local datasets.
 These works all adopt the normalized aggregation weights ($\gamma$=1) without discovering the global weight shrinking effect, and they focus on \textit{personalization} while we focus on \textit{generalization}.
 Besides, they fail to understand the FL's dynamics from the learned weights for further insights, e.g., identifying the significance of client coherence.
 Ensemble distillation methods are used to improve the generalization of global models after weighted aggregation. \textsc{FedDF} \citep{lin2020ensemble} uses the local models as teachers and finetune the global model via ensemble distillation; while in \textsc{FedBE} \citep{DBLP:conf/iclr/ChenC21}, Bayesian ensemble distillation is further introduced.
 Since they also require a proxy dataset on the server, we will compare them with our proposed \textsc{FedLAW} in \autoref{sect:fedawo}.
+Additionally, server-side stochastic weight averaging and client-side sharpness-aware minimization are incorporated to make the global model converge to a flatter minimum \citep{caldarola2022improving}; distributionally robust optimization is also introduced to realize more robust federated averaging \citep{deng2020distributionally,wu2022drflm}; but these works are orthogonal to our paper.

 \textbf{Training dynamics of DNNs in centralized learning. } Our insights into global weight shrinking and client coherence in FL are analogous to weight decay and gradient coherence in centralized learning. \textit{Weight decay: }The optimal weight decay factor is approximately inverse to the number of epochs, and the importance of applying weight decay diminishes when the training epochs are relatively long \citep{loshchilov2018decoupled,lewkowycz2020training,xie2020understanding}.
 The effectiveness of weight decay may be explained by the caused (i) larger effective learning rate \citep{zhang2018three,wan2021spherical}, and (ii) flatter loss landscape \citep{lyu2022understanding}. \textit{Gradient coherence:} Gradient coherence, or sample coherence, is a crucial technique for understanding the training dynamics of mini-batch SGD in centralized learning \citep{chatterjee2019coherent,zielinski2020weak,chatterjee2020making,fort2019stiffness}.
 The gradient coherence measures the pair-wise gradient similarity among samples.
 If they are highly similar, the overall gradient within a mini-batch will be stronger in certain directions, resulting in a dominantly faster loss reduction and better generalization \citep{chatterjee2019coherent,zielinski2020weak,chatterjee2020making}.
 The critical period exists in mini-batch SGD, captured by the gradient coherence: the low coherence in the early training phase damages the final generalization performance, no matter the value of coherence controlled later \citep{chatterjee2020making}.
 In \autoref{sect:gws} and \autoref{sect:hyperplane}, we will show similar findings can be drawn in FL's dynamics, and some new insights are discovered.